You love your dog and want him or her to live their best possible life, right?

 Signs of Pain in Dogs

+Gait is the dynamic movement of your dog.
 Gait terminology is a whole language all of it’s own.
-It’s a term widely used in the show world, and by vets and musculoskeletal therapists.
+Specific terms such as walk, trot, and canter are widely used in the show world, and by vets and musculoskeletal therapists.
 But it’s just a way of describing the way your dog moves.

 These are 5 of the most common gait changes caused by pain.